srushti-714/AZ-900T0x-MicrosoftAzureFundamentals/Instructions/CloudLabs.AI/07-Implement the Azure IoT Hub.md

 > - If not, carefully read the error message and retry the step, following the instructions in the lab guide.
 > - If you need any assistance, please contact us at labs-support@spektrasystems.com.
 We are available 24/7 to help you out.

+Select the **Resources** tab, then in actions select deallocate to deallocate the VM, it will be Cost effective